thourihan/thourihan.github.io/index.md

 tags: home
 ---

-I'm studying computer science at the University of Rhode Island.
-I plan on minoring in cyber security as well.
+I am pursuing a Bachelor's of Science in Computer Science at the University of Rhode Island.
+Additioanlly, I am pursuing a minor in Math and Cybersecurity.

-I chose to learn computer science because I love problem solving and the logic behind it.

 I have experience with Python, C#, and Java.